-If you haven’t taken the backyard chicken plunge yet, let me warn you: Chickens are addictive!
+If you haven’t already gotten started with chickens yet, let me warn you: They are addictive!
 You’ll never be the same.

 Before I dove in, I was a bit nervous.
 It’s one thing to grow up in the country and have chickens where my parents kept things running smoothly and I just had to scoop poo from time to time, but it’s totally different to be in charge of them without any adult experience (or so I thought).
 Back in the day, chickens were considered a food source.
 They weren’t named (well, except Phyllis Diller, a Polish with wild feathers sticking up on top her head).
 They weren’t pets.
 And I wasn’t solely responsible for them.